PatrickEgan2020/Profile/README.md

 Here are a few areas I'm passionate about or currently contributing to:

-- 📘 [Engineering Dojo Starter Kit](#) — A guide to running immersive team learning experiences
+- 📘 [Engineering Dojo Playbook](#) — A guide to running immersive team learning experiences
 - 🛠️ [CI/CD Flow Optimizer](#) — Tooling to visualize and reduce cycle time
 - 📡 [Platform as a Product Framework](#) — Elevating internal platforms with product thinking